amin-reda/IoT-Smart-Radar-Tracker/README.md

 ## ⭐ Summary

-The **IoT Smart Radar Tracker** demonstrates how **Computer Vision and IoT hardware** can work together to create an interactive real-time tracking system.
+The **IoT Smart Radar Tracker** demonstrates the integration of **Computer Vision, IoT, and Embedded Systems** in a real-time object tracking application.

-By combining **Arduino, ultrasonic sensing, Python, MediaPipe, OpenCV-Contrib-Python, NumPy, and PySerial**, the project connects physical sensing and motion control with intelligent visual processing.
+By combining **Arduino UNO R4 Minima, HC-SR04 ultrasonic sensing, Pan-Tilt servo control, Python, MediaPipe, OpenCV-Contrib-Python, NumPy, and PySerial**, the project connects physical sensing and motion control with intelligent visual processing.

-The project represents a practical application of **Computer Vision, IoT, Embedded Systems, and Python integration** in a real-world system.
+This project provided practical experience in building and integrating a complete hardware-software system for real-time object detection and tracking.